Embodied Dreamwork:

 This workshop is open only to therapists and facilitators.
 No prior experience in Hakomi or formal dreamwork training is required.

-Retreat Dates & Times
+Retreat Date & Time

 Objectives